xinjuezou-whi/whi_qrcode_pose/README.md

 # whi_qrcode_pose
-Determine the QR code position and orientation.
+Determine the QR code position and orientation, code ArUco is supported.
 Advertise service for retrieving the encoded info and the offsets to the camera frame

 ![qrcode](https://github.com/xinjuezou-whi/whi_qrcode_pose/assets/72239958/bdfe4f2f-de9b-4512-8ce1-144df485ca33)